 After some googling and yelping in the hotel room later, it was decided that we would go to Voodoo Doughnut Too, located in East Portland.
 The second location had the exact same selection as the original but was not as crowded.

 The next morning (two days after our first attempt), we hopped in our rental car and drove the 10 minutes over to East Portland and found ourselves in front of Voodoo Doughnut Too with a line of about five people.
+It was almost like taking a road trip in England.
 Victory was ours!
 We made our way inside the doughnut shop and instantly became mesmerized by the rotating display of doughnuts.

 Voodoo Doughnut is best known for their eclectic menu and flavor options such as the Voodoo Doll doughnut, the Bacon Maple Bar, the Portland Cream and Captain my Captain doughnut which is topped with Captain Crunch cereal.